 Skill connections enable an Alexa skill to use another skill to perform a specific task.
-A skill connection lets you offload common tasks to outside providers while retaining control over your customer experience.
+A skill connection lets you offload common tasks to outside providers.
+For more information about tasks, see Understand Tasks.

 Skill connections improve the Alexa customer experience by allowing customers to move freely between skills without having to repeat information.
 For example, a customer who interacts with a recipe skill can say "print this" to print a recipe.
 The recipe skill can then use a skill connection to forward the request to a printing skill.

 A requester skill uses a skill connection to request a task.
 The task can be handled by Alexa or by a provider skill.
 Ultimately the task is performed by a skill that is selected by Alexa or by the requester.

 A provider skill can implement one or more custom tasks, or it can implement predefined tasks created by Amazon.
 In the preceding example, the recipe skill is the requester skill, and the printing skill is the provider skill.

 A skill can be both a requester and a provider.
 However, a skill can't request a task from itself.

 Managed and direct skill connections

 There are two types of skill connections: managed and direct.
 In both types, a requester skill requests a task from a provider skill.